deathbird/cheatsheets/linuxCLICheatsheet.md

 https://ss64.com/bash/syntax-keyboard.html
 https://clementc.github.io/blog/2018/01/25/moving_cli/
+In the following C - <keyboard key> means pressing Ctrl key And <keyboard key> together.

-Ctrl + D : exit
+C - d : exit
+C - l : clear screen above current line
+C - [ : Equivalent to ESC key.
+C - V : Makes the next character typed verbatim
+C - X : Lists the possible filename completions of the current word.

+Movement:
-CTRL + A : goto start of line
+C - a : goto start of line
-CTRL + E : goto end of line
+C - e : goto end of line
-CTRL + L : clear screen above current line
-CTRL + R : search command history recursively
-Ctrl + o   Execute the command found via Ctrl+r or Ctrl+s
-Ctrl + g   Escape from history searching mode
+C - f : Move forward one character
+C - B : To move backward one character
+C - XX : Move between start of command line and current cursor position (and back again).

+Editing:
+C - D : Delete one character backward
+C - H : Delete the characters before the cursor, same as BASKSPACE.
+C - K : Delete all characters after the cursor
-Ctrl + U : cut from cursor to START of line also clearing all the line if you are at line end
+C - u : cut from cursor to START of line also clearing all the line if you are at line end
-Ctrl + W : cut from cursor to START of word also clearing all the line if you are at line end
+C - w : cut from cursor to START of word also clearing all the line if you are at line end
-Ctrl + K : cut from cursor to END of line also clearing all the line if you are at line start
+C - k : cut from cursor to END of line also clearing all the line if you are at line start
-Ctrl + Y : paste
+C - y : paste
+C - T : Swaps the last two characters.

+History:
+C - r : search command history recursively
+C - o   Execute the command found via C - r or C - s
+C - g   Escape from history searching mode
+C - N : Display next line in command history.
+C - P : Displays the previous line in command history.
+C - S : Searches the history forward.

+Commands:
+C - C : Stop the currently running command
+C - J / C - M : Same as ENTER/RETURN key.
+C - Z : Stops the current command.

 Use !! to prefix to the last command:
 sudo !!